-What happens in a Speech Pathology Assessment
+What happens in a Speech Pathology Assessment?

 You’ve made the decision to have your assessed by one of Speech Pathologists at OneOnOne Children’s Therapy.
 For some parents it is a relief to start the process, some parents feel quite anxious about the results of the assessment, and some parents feel overwhelmed with the journey they may be starting.
 It is normal to feel some or all of these emotions.
-This is what happens in the assessment at our Bondi Junction clinic.
+This is what happens in the assessment at our Bondi Junction and Mascot clinics.

 Our Speech Pathologists will be asking questions about your child’s development.
 This helps us understand all the components in your child’s life.
 We may ask information about who lives at home, what languages you speak at home, where your child goes to school or preschool.
 We ask these questions because they all impact communication development.
 Tell us what you are concerned about – why are you here.

 The concerns that you raise about your child will determine how many questions our Speech Pathologists need to ask you.
 There is a big difference between the information we would need about a child with a lisp as opposed to a child who has been diagnosed with autism.

 Every speech pathology starts with the therapist spending time getting to know your child.
 Young children always start an assessment with a play activity that they prefer.
 We encourage older children to play a game that they like.
 This is because it allows the Speech Pathologist to develop some rapport before the formal testing begins.
 It isn’t just playing though.
 During this period of time the Speech Pathologist is already beginning to make observations about your child’s communication.
 This informal part of the assessment is a valuable part of the process.
 Depending on the age of the child and the concerns raised by you, the parent interview and informal assessments may form the majority of the assessment.